zigbee-alliance/distributed-compliance-ledger/docs/running-observer-node.md

             }
         ```

 6. Congrats!
-You are an now running a observer node.
+You are now running an observer node.